symfony/symfony-docs/cookbook/security/acl_advanced.rst

 The ACL class provides two methods for determining whether a security identity has the required bitmasks, ``isGranted`` and ``isFieldGranted``.
-When the ACL receives an authorization request through one of these methods, it delegates this request to an implementation of PermissionGrantingStrategy.
+When the ACL receives an authorization request through one of these methods, it delegates this request to an implementation of ``PermissionGrantingStrategy``.
 This allows you to replace the way access decisions are reached without actually modifying the ACL class itself.

-The PermissionGrantingStrategy first checks all your object-scope ACEs if none is applicable, the class-scope ACEs will be checked, if none is applicable, then the process will be repeated with the ACEs of the parent ACL.
+The ``PermissionGrantingStrategy`` first checks all your object-scope ACEs.
+If none is applicable, the class-scope ACEs will be checked.
+If none is applicable, then the process will be repeated with the ACEs of the parent ACL.
 If no parent ACL exists, an exception will be thrown.